gaverhae/misc/dev/proglang/README.md

 ## Run

 ```
-clj -M -m main
+clj -M -m main [file-name]
 ```

-where `opts` is an even-numbered sequence of Bash strings that will be passed to the `run` function in the `src/main.clj` file as a map of symbol to symbol
+Where `file-name` is an optional entrypoint for a proglang program.
+If none is supplied, this starts an interactive shell.

 ## Test